marcstringer/AWSCloudWatchLogs/README.md

 **Note: [AWSRequestV4](https://github.com/electricimp/AWSRequestV4/) must be loaded.**

-This class can be used to perform actions on a DynamoDB table.
+This class can be used to perform Cloud Watch log actions.

 ## Class Methods